 Scientists

-CRC1382 assembles a team of 27 basic and clinician scientists a highly interdisciplinary setting to bridge the gap between basic research and clinical needs.
+CRC1382 assembles a team of 30 basic and clinician scientists a highly interdisciplinary setting to bridge the gap between basic research and clinical needs.

-RWTH Aachen University forms the hub of CRC1382 activities: 23 of the 27 principal investigators involved in this CRC work at 5 research institutes and 4 clinical departments of RWTH Aachen University.
-Experts from Berlin (Frank Tacke, Charite), Frankfurt (Jonel Trebicka, Goethe University) and Leipzig (Martin von Bergen, Helmholtz Center for Environmental Research) supplement and strengthen the team.
-Scientists with a focus on gastroenterology and hepatology form the core of the team and are complemented by experts in the fields of microbiome, imaging and computational modeling to unravel multiple facets of gut-liver axis.
+RWTH Aachen University forms the hub of CRC1382 activities: 25 of the 30 principal investigators of this CRC are based at 5 research institutes and 4 clinical departments of RWTH Aachen University.
+Experts from Berlin (Adrien Guillot and Frank Tacke, Charité), Münster (Jonel Trebicka, University Clinic), Cologne (Maria Vehreschild, University Clinic) and Leipzig (Martin von Bergen, Helmholtz Center for Environmental Research) supplement and strengthen the team.

 Hepatic malignancies and liver fibrosis